 Pacific Standard's cultural coverage examines entertainment through ideas, and ideas through entertainment—from books to film, television, podcasts, video games, museums, music, and street art—with two simple questions that guide our work: How do notions of conscience and justice energize, illuminate, or inform current cultural efforts, and how do arts lead the way in social change?
 Whether our writers are reporting a scene piece about a ride-along with a band in Malawi, or writing a conceptual essay that draws important links between (say) the latest video game and a recent book about human empathy, our culture coverage combines traditional magazine criticism with social comment and original research to make the reader look at art and the world in a new way.
 We are open to reported features or essays that cover multiple titles or media and include strong characters; book reviews that explore original ideas; and short scene pieces.

 - Press releases, journal articles, dissertations, think tank reports, or white papers.

-- Topics, or otherwise unfocused/wavering ideas.
+- Topics (as opposed to stories), or otherwise unfocused/wavering ideas.